sschwartzdata/sschwartzdata/README.md

 - When I am not working on my data analysis skills I enjoy knitting, reading and hiking.

-- I’m currently learning python data analysis packages pandas, Numpy, SciPy and Matplolib.
-I am also currently expanding my knowlegde of SQL and R.
+- I am currently exploring the field of Data Science and have a particular interest in Machine Learning.

 <!---